-Brad Kuhn, Chair of Nossaman's Eminent Domain & Valuation Group, guides private and public sector clients through complex real estate development and infrastructure projects – particularly with eminent domain/inverse condemnation, land use/zoning, construction, environmental, and other property and business disputes.
-Selected to lead some of the largest projects in the nation, Brad has counseled on developments valued at more than $25 billion.
+Brad Kuhn, Chair of Nossaman's Eminent Domain & Valuation Group, guides property owners, developers, businesses, utilities, and public agencies through complex real estate development and infrastructure projects – particularly with eminent domain/inverse condemnation, land use/zoning, construction, environmental, and other property and business disputes.
+Selected to lead some of the largest projects in the nation, Brad has counseled on developments valued at more than $30 billion.

-An accomplished real estate and business litigation attorney, Brad focuses on the transportation, energy/gas, water, land use development, and telecommunications sectors.
+An accomplished real estate and business litigation lawyer in California and across the United States, Brad focuses on the transportation, energy/gas, water, land use development, and telecommunications sectors.
 His work has been profiled in numerous publications, including multiple cover features in Right of Way Magazine.
-He is a sought-after speaker and the author of several treatises, including works on ground lease practices, condemnation, and real estate valuation.
+He is a sought-after speaker and the author of several treatises on condemnation and real estate valuation.

-Both Chambers & Partners and Best Lawyers in America© recommend Brad for land use, zoning, and infrastructure matters, commending his “practical, business-minded advice” and his “high level of decorum in dealing with the other sides.”
-He has earned the CRE® designation by the Counselors of Real Estate®, distinguishing him as a leading advisor in complex real property matters.
+Both Chambers & Partners and Best Lawyers in America© recommend Brad for land use, zoning, and infrastructure matters, commending his “responsiveness,” “practical, business-minded advice” and “high level of decorum.”
+He has earned the CRE® designation by the Counselors of Real Estate® and was recently named Chair of the California (Southern) Chapter, distinguishing him as a leading advisor in complex real property matters.

 Some of Brad’s other accolades and recognitions include:

 - Recognized as one of the “2021 Visionaries” in Commercial Real Estate by the Los Angeles Times;

 - Recognized by the Recorder as a California Trailblazer, a recognition given to only a “handful of attorneys that are truly agents of change” and have “made significant marks on the practice, policy and technological advancement of their practice”;